HarshCasper/Rotten-Scripts/Frames_to_Video_converter/README.md

 # Convert Frames to Video

 This python script will convert all the frames from a folder into a video.
-This is accomplished using OpenCV, a highly optimized library for computer vison applications.
+This is accomplished using OpenCV, a highly optimized library for computer vision applications.
 Specifically, we use the VideoWriter function to combine images(in a particular fps) and obtain a video.

 ## Setting up: